PavelVavruska/SudokuBreaker/README.rst

 *Sudoku Breaker* is an simple application created for solving easy sudoku games.

-Use use nosetests to run all unittests.
+Use nosetests to run all unittests.

 Changelog
 ---------